TithiRojivadiya/Blood-bank/guide.md

 ## Flow :

-need blood (patient) -> request to (Admin) -> Admin search the blood from hospital data -> (Admin) if found : give to patient (notification to patient : found it!), else : contact donor, (notification to patient : donor found !) and (notification to donor : come to hospital, and donate blood)
+need blood (patient) -> (Patient) request to Admin and fill the form -> Admin search the blood from hospital data -> (Admin) if found : give to patient (notification to patient : found it!), else : contact donor, (notification to patient : donor found !) and (notification to donor : come to hospital, and donate blood)